About Us

 the App Project

 Interested in the Local Cooperative's App Project?
-It was housed under the Local Restaurant Co-op and you can read about some of the history of the project here
+It was housed under the Local Restaurant Co-op and you can read about some of the history of the project here.

 We had a contract with Radiate Consulting NC: A Tech Cooperative to develop a version of a cooperatively-owned food delivery app.
 It was a heavy lift and the project stalled due to funding and app limitations, but we learned a lot.
 Many thanks go out to a solid crew of volunteer software developers who helped get this to the point of the Radiate contract--Sara, Tyler, Jason, and Matt, SO many thanks.

-reach out to us using the contact info below if you would like to discuss any of this more!
+Feel free to reach out to us using the contact info below if you would like to discuss any of this more!

 Contact the Local Restaurant